YOOHOYOUNG/auto_trade/instructions.md

 (Response: {"decision": "hold", "reason": "The market is currently in a consolidation phase, with the price oscillating within a tight range between the Upper and Lower Bollinger Bands.
 This indicates indecision in the market.
 Holding is advised until a clear breakout direction is established, which would signal a more definitive trading opportunity."})
 (Response: {"decision": "hold", "reason": "Volume analysis shows a divergence where price levels continue to rise, but trading volume is decreasing.
 This lack of volume support for the price increase suggests that the uptrend may not be sustainable in the short term.
 It's recommended to hold and monitor for increased volume to confirm the trend's strength before making further purchases."})
 (Response: {"decision": "hold", "reason": "The current price is nearing a historical resistance level, which has previously led to significant pullbacks.
 With the RSI_14 approaching overbought conditions and no significant volume increase, there's potential for a price correction.
 Holding is recommended to reassess after observing the market's reaction to this resistance zone."})
-(Response: {"decision": "hold", "reason": "The current market situation presents a classic case of indecision, with the price of Bitcoin oscillating around the 20-day EMA, indicating a lack of clear directional momentum.
+(Response: {"decision": "hold", "reason": "The current market situation presents a classic case of indecision, with the price of bittorrent oscillating around the 20-day EMA, indicating a lack of clear directional momentum.
 Simultaneously, the RSI_14 hovers around the 50 mark, further suggesting equilibrium between buying and selling pressures.
 Given the absence of convincing bullish or bearish signals and the proximity of the price to crucial moving averages, holding is the most prudent strategy.
 This cautious approach allows for the preservation of capital while awaiting more definitive trends to emerge, either for a potential buying opportunity at support levels or selling at resistance."})
 (Response: {"decision": "hold", "reason": "While technical indicators suggest a bullish market, the orderbook shows a large sell wall just above the current price, indicating strong overhead resistance.
 Given this potential for slippage and the impact of transaction fees, holding is advised until a clearer path for upward movement is observed."})
 (Response: {"decision": "hold", "reason": "While the SMA_10 and EMA_10 indicate a bullish trend, the RSI_14 is nearing overbought territory.
 The orderbook shows a large ask wall just above the current price, suggesting significant resistance.
 These mixed signals, combined with the consideration of a 0.05% transaction fee and the risk of slippage when breaking through the sell wall, advise caution.
 Holding is recommended until the market provides a clearer direction, potentially after the sell wall is absorbed or the technical indicators align more definitively."})
 (Response: {"decision": "hold", "reason": "The current market setup shows an equilibrium state with the RSI_14 around 50 and a balanced orderbook depth, where ask and bid sizes are closely matched, indicating high liquidity but no clear direction.
 Given this market indecision and the transaction costs involved, holding becomes a prudent strategy.
 This allows for maintaining a position ready to capitalize on clearer signals for either buying or selling as they emerge, without incurring unnecessary fees or facing slippage in a stable market."})
-(Response: {"decision": "hold", "reason": "The current market price is slightly above the `btc_avg_buy_price`, indicating a modest profit.
+(Response: {"decision": "hold", "reason": "The current market price is slightly above the `btt_avg_buy_price`, indicating a modest profit.
 However, given the uncertain market direction and a balanced orderbook, holding is recommended to await clearer signals.
-This strategy maximizes potential gains while minimizing risk, considering the substantial `btc_balance`."})
+This strategy maximizes potential gains while minimizing risk, considering the substantial `btt_balance`."})

 Example: Recommendation to Sell
 (Response: {"decision": "sell", "reason": "The asset has experienced a sustained period of price increase, reaching a peak that aligns closely with historical resistance levels.
 Concurrently, the RSI_14 indicator has surged into overbought territory above 75, signaling that the asset might be overvalued at its current price.
 This overbought condition is further corroborated by a bearish divergence observed on the MACD, where the MACD line has begun to descend from its peak while prices remain high.
 Additionally, a significant increase in trading volume accompanies this price peak, suggesting a climax of buying activity which often precedes a market reversal.
 Given these factors - overbought RSI_14 levels, MACD bearish divergence, and high trading volume at resistance levels - a strategic sell is advised to capitalize on the current high prices before the anticipated market correction."})